Menu

 • you are in the army reserves and are called to active duty

-Employers do not have to pay you when you are away for these reasons but they cannot fire you for not being at work.
-However, in most cases, you must have worked for your employer for at least 13 weeks before you can take these leaves and know that your job will be there when you get back.
-In the case of sick leave you do not have to have worked for your employer for 13 weeks.
-In the case of longer leaves employers may only be obligated to give you a comparable job.
-In these cases you are entitled to the same wage and benefits as you had before you went on leave.
+Employers do not have to pay you when you are away for these reasons, but they cannot fire you for taking a valid leave.
+You must have worked for your employer for at least 13 weeks before you can take this type of leave without the risk of losing your job.
+When you return to work, you are entitled to the same wage and benefits as you had before you went on leave.
+If your leave lasts longer than 60 weeks, you may get a comparable job instead of your previous job.

 Covid-19 & Public Health Emergency Leave